 This project involves design of a shared pathway on Chinchen Street between the Scholey Street rail bridge and the proposed traffic signals at Clyde Street and connections to Maitland Road and Chatham Road.

 A proposal for mid-block signals on Maud Street between Prince and Vera Streets, Waratah and other changes to calm traffic in the vicinity of the cycleway was exhibited from mid-July to mid-August.
 Modifications to the proposal were made following public exhibition.
-Council approved installation of mid-block signals in December 2017 and construction is expected to occur in late 2017/18.
+Council approved installation of mid-block signals in December 2017 and construction is expected to start in 2018/19.

 Chinchen St Islington - Scholey St to Maitland Rd and Chatham Rd to Chinchen Street